SpivEgin/devenv/source/django/CONTRIBUTING.rst

 Code of Conduct
 ===============

-As a contributor, you can help us keep the LegionMarket community open and inclusive.
+As a contributor, you can help us keep the Django community open and inclusive.
 Please read and follow our `Code of Conduct <https://www.djangoproject.com/conduct/>`_.